johot/react-windows-desktop/README.md

 ### What's the difference between this and Electron?

 Basically that it uses .NET and C# for the bridge instead of Node.js (JavaScript).
-Also this is still a cey small project and you have to build the bridge classes yourselves.
+Also this is still a pretty small project and you have to build the bridge classes yourselves (in Electron a file system API is available right away and so on).

 However this is the perfect project for those of us coming from a WinForms, WPF or just .NET backend background.
+It's also perfect if you already have an existing C# library that you want to use in your app.

 ### Preloaded libraries